zyedidia/generic/heap/README.md

 func New[T any](less g.LessFn[T]) *Heap[T]
 ```

-New returns a new heap with the given less function\.
+New returns a new heap with the given less function.

 ### func \(\*Heap\[T\]\) [Peek](<https://github.com/zyedidia/generic/blob/master/heap/heap.go#L68>)